-Similarly, the conjugation action of the loop $\varphi *\overline\varphi$ on $(z,1,\gamma)$ is calculated by \eqref{eq:commutator1}. \end{proof} In the following, we deviate from the notation in Section \ref{sec:Extraspecial} and write $\widetilde\Lat$ for the central extension of $\Lat$ by $U(1)$ with cocycle $(-1)^J$.
-Recall that a (weak) map of crossed modules, in the sense of \cite[Def.8.4]{Noohi:Notes_on_2-groupoids}, is an equivalence if it induces a monoidal equivalence of the corresponding categorical groups. \begin{Lem} The crossed module of the previous lemma is equivalent to the crossed module \upshape{ \teqnarray{\Xi}{\widetilde\Lat}{\mathfrak t}{(z,m)}m } with action
+In the following, we deviate from the notation in Section~\ref{sec:Extraspecial} and write $\widetilde\Lat$ for the central extension of $\Lat$ by $U(1)$ with cocycle $(-1)^J$.
+Recall that a~(weak) map of crossed modules, in the sense of \cite[Def\/inition~8.4]{Noohi:Notes_on_2-groupoids}, is an equivalence if it induces a monoidal equivalence of the corresponding categorical groups. \begin{Lemma} The crossed module of the previous lemma is equivalent to the crossed module